UsernameSteven/ClassRepository/README.md

  * __Cleric:__ A divine spellcaster who can heal and support allies.
  * __Ranger:__ A skilled hunter and tracker, often with animal companions.
  * __Paladin:__ A holy warrior dedicated to a cause, combining combat and divine magic.
+   These are just starter charactors, there are many more and many others variant that exist and that can be developed by the DM or group depending on the campaign.
+Check out this links for more (charactors and ideas:)[https://www.dndbeyond.com/races}

    # Campaigns
    ## __Key Elements of a D&D Campaign__